 While the push-pull between industry and the environment seems permanently embedded in Ely’s fabric, the race to pass H.R.
 2794 is running against the clock.
 “I’m optimistic that the Biden administration and in particular Interior Secretary Haaland will issue a public land order protecting Superior National Forest lands and minerals from copper-nickel mining,” says Rom.
 “But that’s a ban for 20 years.
 The Boundary Waters is not a 20-year wilderness—it’s a permanent wilderness, and we need a permanent ban on copper-nickel mining in the headwaters.”

 H.R.
 2794—which would equate to that permanent ban on much of the headwaters—awaits its vote on the floor of the House.
-If passed, it would then get wrapped into a public-lands package that Congress could still pass in 2022.
-Of 52 cosponsors, none is Republican, and without bipartisan support, it hangs in the balance after the midterm elections.
-“We’ve come a long way, but we have to finish the job in 2022,” says Rom.
+Of 52 cosponsors, none so far is Republican, and without bipartisan support, it hangs in the balance.

 The whirlwind shows no sign of stopping—between corporate lawsuits, local tension and a potential switch in majority parties, the Boundary Waters remain on a precipice.
-But though only so many days remain, 2022 could still prove to be a banner year for America’s most-visited wilderness.
+But with hope and a little extra support, 2023 could prove to be a banner year for America’s most-visited wilderness.